20 Common Things People Realize When They Quit Drinking Alcohol

 Changing your personal habits to improve your health, mental clarity and spiritual awareness is challenging, but doing so is perhaps the single most critical facet of personal development.
 Many people find that abstaining from booze makes this process much easier.

 About the Author

-This article (20 Common Things People Realize When They Quit Drinking Alcohol) was originally created and published by Waking Times and is published here under a Creative Commons license with attribution to Sofia Adamson and WakingTimes.com.
-It may be re-posted freely with proper attribution and author bio.
+This article (20 Common Things People Realize When They Quit Drinking Alcohol) was originally created and published by Waking Times and is published here under a Creative Commons license with attribution to Dylan Charles and WakingTimes.com.
+It may be re-posted freely with proper attribution, author bio, and this copyright statement.